hzeller/rpi-rgb-led-matrix/utils/README.md

 the picture, no sound).

-Note, this is CPU intensive and decoding can result in an output that is not smooth.
+Note, this is CPU intensive and decoding can result in an output that is not smooth or presents flicker.
 If you observe that, it is suggested to do one of these:

   - Transcode the video first to the width and height of the final output size.
   - Prepare an animation stream that you then later watch with led-image-viewer